All Episodes

 It's trying to intensify again.

-You say, well, that's bad, but the it's pulling the rain in toward the center, and you can see it on the radar.
+You say, well, that's bad, but it's pulling the rain in toward the center.

-So the rain has let up already in Houston compared to what it was, and I don't think Houston's in for much more rain here.
+So the rain has let up already in Houston compared to what it was.

-Um my biggest worry is Galveston.
+My biggest worry is Galveston.

-Uh you you push you push water back into the city of Galveston from behind.
+You push water back into the city of Galveston from behind.

-It's not the uh seawall situation.
+It's not the seawall situation.

-But this uh continues northeastward.
+But this continues northeastward.

-It's near Vicksburg, Mississippi in the morning on Thursday, and then uh up into the Tennessee Valley Friday, and uh for folks in the northeast, the rain we get over the weekend will be the remnants of Harvey.
+And for folks in the northeast, the rain we get over the weekend will be the remnants of Harvey.

-Um so it's it's going to start moving now and coming out of Texas.
+So it's going to start moving now and coming out of Texas.

 How bad does Louisiana get it?

-Who's gonna get hit in Louisiana?
+Who's going to get hit in Louisiana?

-Uh the heaviest of the precipitation uh can be to the east of the track, but it looks to me like a swath extending from uh uh the that area known as the Golden Triangle Lake Charles, northeastward to Vicksburg and a little bit north of Vicksburg and up along the Mississippi River all the way to Memphis.
+Well, the interesting thing, Sean, is that the heaviest of the precipitation, you see this a lot with dying tropical cyclones, the heaviest of the precipitation can be to the east of the track, but it looks to me like a swath extending from that area known as the Golden Triangle Lake Charles northeastward to Vicksburg and a little bit north of Vicksburg and up along the Mississippi River all the way to Memphis.

-A Memphis, that Memphis area uh could uh have a real problem a late Thursday night and Friday, uh the uh the area of real heavy rain, and we're not talking the kind of rain that uh got in Houston where there's uh you know four feet of rain over a period of four days, we're talking a six to twelve inch rainstorm, which is still a big problem.
+Late Thursday night and Friday, the area of real heavy rain, and we're not talking the kind of rain that you've got in Houston where there's four feet of rain over a period of four days.

 It's not named on the mid-Atlantic coast right now.